Warning: Disconnect power before servicing.

 highintermediate

-WONT-TURN-ONA Daikin mini-split that will not turn on has no response to the remote control and no display on the indoor unit.
-This is typically a power delivery issue rather than a refrigerant or mechanical fault.
+WONT-TURN-ONA Daikin mini-split that won't turn on has zero response to the remote and no display on the indoor unit.
+It's basically a power delivery failure, not a refrigerant or mechanical fault.
+The indoor head depends entirely on the outdoor unit to pass power through, so when the outdoor side loses power, everything goes dark at once.

 highbeginner